HuongIvyNguyen/A-B_testing/README.md

 + Probability of payment, given enroll:	                0.53
 + Probability of payment, given click	                0.1093125

-For the Bernoulli distribution with probability p and population N, the analytical stardard deviation is computed as stde = sqrt(p*(1-p)/N).
+For the Bonferroni distribution with probability p and population N, the analytical stardard deviation is computed as stde = sqrt(p*(1-p)/N).
 In order to further understand whether the analytical estimates of standard deviation match the empirical standard deviation, we have to consider whether or not the unit of analysis and unit of diversion match up.

 #### Calculation for a given sample size:
 **Sample size** is 5000 cookies visiting the course overview page.